OpenCTI-Platform/docs/docs/usage/automation.md

 It is possible to add a case template to the container wrapper step.
 If you select a Case in the "container type", then the case template field will be enabled, allowing you to create a case with some tasks associated.

 **Create a new container at each run**
-You can decide whether you want to create a container each time this step is trigger: by default, this is disabled, so that you can consolidate information within the same container if some update occurs.
+You can decide whether you want to create a container each time this step is triggered: by default, this is disabled, so that you can consolidate information within the same container if some update occurs.

 **Specific situation: wrap an incident into a case** When the primary entity you listen to is an incident & then use the "Container Wrapper" step to create a case out of your incident, by default you case will reuse some of the attributes of your incident: